duyayun/LMA_sleep/README.md

+If you use or build upon our code or results, please cite our paper:

 Abstract of our paper: Accurate identification of sleep stages and disorders is crucial for maintaining health, preventing chronic conditions, and improving diagnosis and treatment.
 Direct respiratory measurements, key biomarkers, are missing in traditional wrist- or finger-worn wearables,